Baking Tips: Hints & Ideas for Better Baking

 To keep your bottom crust from getting soggy during baking place your pie plate directly on a baking sheet that has been placed in a 400 F oven for 15 minutes.
 This allows the crust to start baking more quickly, sealing out the filling juices.
 The baking sheet does double duty by catching any juices if the pie bubbles over.

-I used to double-wrap my brown sugar – putting the opened bag in a zip lock bag and squeezing all of the air out before zipping it closed.
-Or I’d add the heel of a loaf of bread to the brown sugar and seal the bag.
-The best trick yet is to put a few marshmallows in the bag with the brown sugar, instead of the bread.
+Double-wrap brown sugar – putting the opened bag in a zip lock bag and squeezing all of the air out before zipping it closed.
+The best trick yet is to put a few marshmallows in the bag with the brown sugar.
 (This is the best tip ever!!)

 If you’re adding fruit to cakes and tea breads, toss it with a tablespoon or two of flour before adding to the batter to keep it from sinking to the bottom.

 When baking with eggs make sure they’re at room temperature.
 If eggs are cold they won’t give as much lift to your recipe and depending on what you’re baking, this might have a big impact on your end results.
-To warm eggs that have just come out of the fridge place them in a bowl of warm water for 10 minutes or so.
+To warm eggs that have just come out of the fridge place them in a bowl of warm water for about 10 minutes.

 Add a few drops of vinegar or lemon juice to a small amount of baking soda.
 If it bubbles up it’s still good.